ElJulii/NODE_JS/README.md

 ![](https://github.com/ElJulii/NODE_JS/blob/main/imgs/Screenshot%202024-10-15%20135443.png)

 **two_EM_modules**
+## native modules

-## OS System
+### OS System
 We can access to the properties of our computer.
 These can be, operating system, memory or even time that our computer has TURNED UP.
-We can access with `const os = require('node:os')`
+We can access with `const os = require('node:os')`.

+### fs file system
+Easy way to get informatin of files; like size in bytes or even if it is a folder or not.
+`const fs = require('node:fs');`.

 MOre info: **native modules**.